openstack/neutron-fwaas-dashboard/doc/source/install/index.rst

    from horizon, what you need is to uncomment ``POLICY_FILES`` (which contains the default values).

-Compile the message catalogs of Neutron VPNaaS dashboard.
+Compile the message catalogs of Neutron FWaaS dashboard.

 .. code-block:: console